Montessori Practical Life for Babies & Toddlers: Independence Begins at Home

 Stage 3: 2+ Years — Building Independence

-By this stage, practical life becomes part of everyday routines.
+By this stage, practical life often becomes part of everyday family routines rather than a separate activity.

 Creating a Simple Practical Life Setup

-When materials are always available, toddlers are far more likely to use them independently as part of everyday routines.
+When materials are always available, toddlers are far more likely to use them independently as part of everyday life.
+A cloth can be fetched when a drink spills.
+A brush can be used after a meal.
+A step stool can make handwashing possible without constant help from an adult.

 The Key Montessori Shift